williammunozr/timeoff-management-application/README.md

 ## Required Infrastructure to test this application

-In the following link we implement the Infrastructure on AWS Cloud Provider for where we can deploy this application.
+In the following link we implement the Infrastructure on AWS Cloud Provider where we can deploy this application.

 - [Infrastructure as Code](https://github.com/williammunozr/terraform-aws-eks)